 Tell the sequence of events, emotional displays, and actions of the characters in each paragraph.
-Don't be discouraged with having to write three paragraphs.
+Don't be discouraged about writing three paragraphs.
 Your entire narrative should still be only 10-15 sentences long.
 Each paragraph must have a minimum of three sentences and a maximum of five sentences.